 Requirements for the Minor in Global Studies

-Undergraduate students from any college in the university who are not majoring in Liberal Arts can select the minor in Global Studies, which requires the completion of the following five courses:
+Undergraduate students from any college in the university who are not majoring in Liberal Arts can select the minor in Global Studies, which requires the completion of the following six courses:

 - Two (2) Introductory Core courses

 - Three (3) Global Challenge electives, at least two of which must be 3000-level or higher

 Core Courses: These courses introduce students to problems of the global order and justice and to the challenges of the global political economy.

 Knowledge Base: These electives provide fundamental introductions to the intricate workings of economics, politics, society, and culture as well as the relationship between the questions we ask and the methods we use to explore our world.